openshift/assisted-service/docs/hive-integration/README.md

 `IRONIC_AGENT_IMAGE`
 The environment var for the ironicAgent image to be used on arm64 CPU architecture:
 `IRONIC_AGENT_IMAGE_ARM`

+The ironic agent image can also be overridden using the InfraEnv annotation `infraenv.agent-install.openshift.io/ironic-agent-image-override`
+If this field is set this image will be used instead of the hub or default image.

 **NOTE**
 Ensure the correct images are mirrored if installing in a disconnected environment.